aliyun/aliyun-log-logback-appender/README.md

 includeLocation = true
 # Whether to include field message when encoder exists, defaults to true.
 includeMessage = true
+# option for maximum exception stack trace recording length.
+Exceeding this length will result in truncation.
+Defaults to 500, optional.
+maxThrowable=500
 ```

 ## Custom CredentialsProvider